OSTO System Model

 The OSTO System Model is based on the OSTO System Theory, which comprehends complex systems and organizations as living systems and maps these by means of the OSTO System Model.
-The model is cybernetic in nature and is deduced from the theory of closed loops.
+The model is cybernetic in nature, and is deduced from the theory of closed loops.
 The basics of this theory have been formulated by David P. Hanna in the 1980s and have been published initially in 1988.
 The model assumes that several central transformation processes take place on the inside of a complex organization.
 These are deeply influenced by mutual reactions between the inner life of the organization and the outside (environment).
 In terms of closed loop theory, the OSTO System Model depicts the essential elements of such a living system in its interconnectedness, dependencies, and reciprocal reactions.
 Thinking in network structures is, thus, a crucial part of the OSTO System Theory.

 The acronym “OSTO” stands for open, sociotechnical, economic (German: “oekonomisch”) aspects of a system.
-With regard to organizations and economically working companies, the model takes into consideration the openness of systems towards their environments as well as the fact that they are multidimensional, socio-techno-economic structures.
+With regard to organizations and economically working companies, the model takes into consideration the openness of systems towards their environments, as well as the fact that they are multidimensional, socio-techno-economic structures.
 Taking into consideration these four aspects, the model displays the complexity of such a system in its numerous dimensions.

 Fields of application

 The OSTO System Model is a concrete model of the OSTO thought framework.
 In practice this model is used as a managerial and reflection tool.

-Looking through the so-called “OSTO glasses” is to facilitate managing the steadily increasing dynamism and complexity of systems such as to find new action strategies by creating distance.
+OSTO classes have been applied in the study of complex systems and their dynamics, including the analysis of decision-making processes and strategic approaches.